-An older cat is a cat that’s already 8 to 10 years old.
+An older cat is a cat that has celebrated its 8th birthday.
 When your pet reaches that age, it’s especially important to give them the right food — that is, high-quality food for older cats.
 In effect, these are foods that have been studied by veterinary nutritionists as being perfectly tailored to the specific needs of older cats.
 It’s in large part thanks to a proper diet that your older cat will age well and that their life expectancy and quality of life will increase.

 The recommended foods